rizqimtiaz/EcoOracle/README.md

 - Computes a target price (a function of health + scarcity + thermal risk).
 - Decides whether to update, downgrade, or invalidate the dNFT.
-- Pushes the change on-chain via `chainOracleUpdate` or `chainInvalidate`,
+- Pushes the change on-chain via `chainOracleUpdate` or `chainInvalidate`, appending a transaction and an event to the network log.

+Run the autonomous oracle across all parcels with:

 - The "Run Oracle Sweep" button on the dashboard, or
 - `POST /api/oracle/run`.